-The world was shocked when Donald Trump was elected President of the United States in November 2016.
-That a racist, homophobic, misogynistic candidate could become arguably the most powerful person in the world heralds exceptionally dangerous times ahead.
-In a ComRes/The Independent poll, 66% of British people think he will make the world a more dangerous place.
+The world was shocked when Donald Trump was elected President of the United States in 2016.
+That a racist, homophobic, misogynistic candidate could become arguably the most powerful person in the world heralded exceptionally dangerous times ahead.
+In a ComRes/The Independent poll, 66% of British people thought he would make the world a more dangerous place.
+Those people were right.

-Trump’s numerous Executive Orders in the early stages of his presidency angered and galvanised campaigners on a wide range of subjects.
+Trump’s behaviour since his inauguration has angered and galvanised campaigners on a wide range of subjects.
 For CND there are very specific dangers of which we need to be aware.
 It is horrifying that an apparently volatile man with a track-record of acting impulsively and little detailed grasp of the implications of nuclear use has access to the nuclear codes.
-There are also great dangers to world peace from his views on increasing the US nuclear arsenal, nuclear proliferation, the United Nations and missile defence.
+There are also great dangers to world peace from his views on the US nuclear arsenal, nuclear proliferation and multilateral agreements.

 Nuclear weapons arms race

 In uncertain times the last thing anyone needs is the most powerful man on earth kicking off a new nuclear arms race.
 But that’s exactly what then president-elect Trump did in 2016, tweeting that ‘the United States must greatly strengthen and expand its nuclear capability until such time as the world comes to its senses regarding nukes’.

 President Trump expanded on this in 2017 in his first comments on the US nuclear arsenal since taking office.
 He said that the US ‘had fallen behind on nuclear weapon capacity’ , despite the US already having 7,300 nuclear warheads, with plans to spend over $350 billion over the next decade modernising and maintaining them.

 While Trump did say he would like to see ‘nobody have nukes’, he went on to state ‘we’re never going to fall behind on nuclear power… we’re going to be at the top of the pack’.